Advanced Standing Credit

 In addition to awarding credit for course completion, Bentley accepts some standardized examinations (e.g., Advanced Placement).

 Students may receive up to 30 credits through alternative sources of credit.
-Advanced Placement examination results should be forwarded to the Office of Undergraduate Admission.
+Advanced Placement examination credits must be sent from the Collage Board directly to the Office of Undergraduate Admission.
 Additional information on advanced standing credit may be found on the Office of Undergraduate Admission website.

 Qualified students can, under the guidance of a faculty member, undertake directed study to conduct an in-depth investigation or analysis of a specialized topic.
 To be eligible, students must have a 3.0 cumulative average; or a 3.3 cumulative average for the previous two semesters; or a 3.3 cumulative average in at least 12 credit hours within the curriculum area in which the directed study will be done.